esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 `From`, `To` and `Packet` are the arguments passed to the handler just as they would in case of the function being called directly;
 `HostType` is [the host type of the XMPP domain for which this hook is signalled](#sidenote-multiple-domains).

-**Notice:** For the clarity of the explanation of the hooks' mechanism, the provided code snippets are not exactly taken from the current code.
+**Notice:** For the clarity of the explanation of the hooks mechanism, the provided code snippets are not exactly taken from the current code.
 The reasons for it will be described [later](#creating-your-own-hooks).

 ### Getting results from handlers